jnozzi/cocoadev.com/markdown/BindingAModelValue.md

 I let an array controller handle this table view, fetching the actual array from my model (so that the menu will be stored/retrieved from user defaults).

 There is another controller which can create the actual menu, given an array of names.
-So basically what I want is to have this controller expose a value (e.g. General/MenuTitles) and bind this value to "arrangedObjects.Name" of the array controller.
+So basically what I want is to have this controller expose a value (e.g. MenuTitles) and bind this value to "arrangedObjects.Name" of the array controller.

 So each time an item in the table view change, the binding will cause my menu building controller to receive a setMenuTitles: selector, with an array of the menu items as argument.